AndrewD1216/Stock-Analysis-Project/README.md

 # Stock-Analysis-Project
-Stock Analysis with python and SQL
+Stock Analysis with Python and SQL